mhelmstetter/oplog-analyzer/README.md

 * OplogAnalyzer.jar is included in the bin directory, or build the jar using `mvn package`
 * To run:
     `java -jar OplogAnalyzer.jar -c mongodb://localhost:27017`

+Additionally, there is a `TailingOplogAnalyzer`, which may work better for very large/active oplogs.
+Rather than scanning the entire oplog, it will tail the oplog when the program starts until the program is ended using CTRL-C. Before exiting, the program will print the final report.
+* To run:
+    `java -cp OplogAnalyzer.jar com.mongodb.oploganalyzer.TailingOplogAnalyzer -c mongodb://localhost:27017`

 # Build
 mvn package